claudiotalarico/vlsi-2025/osic-setup-tutorial.md

 14. **Set the `DESIGNS` variable**<br><br>
     In the script `start_x.sh`, all user data is persistently mounted in the directory pointed to by the environment variable `DESIGNS`<br>
     The default is `$HOME/eda/designs`<br>
-    To change where the user data is mounted you can edit the `start_x.sh` script and modify the definition of the variable `DESIGNS` or even better leave the `start_x.sh` script alone and overwrite the variable definition in the current shell session<br><br>
+    To change where the user data is mounted, you can edit the `start_x.sh` script and modify the definition of the variable `DESIGNS`, or even better, leave the `start_x.sh` script alone and overwrite the variable definition in the current shell session<br><br>

     ---
     **Example**<br>